Table Of Contents

 - Can’t be used on cement

 On a normal porcelain tile used in interior surfaces, that job is taken care of by the glaze, or that beautiful shiny part on the tile surface that is the pattern.

 Your grout and marble, however, are not impervious to water, mold & mildew and the worst of them all – red wine!

 The same applies to all natural stones like granite, sandstone, white marble, travertine.
 Its best to get them sealed with a quality natural tile sealer before any work is done.

 These natural tiles are penetrable by nature and do not come sealed from the factory.
 Meaning that they 100% require some sort of sealing prior to installation in order to prevent any adhesive staining, discoloration and dust build-up on the tile surface that will occur during tiling.

 So to translate this into terms you want to hear:

-If you are installing natural stone tiles or counters in your home, you require a quality grout sealer to prevent any oil and water based stains, easy cleaning and maintain the finish of your expensive stone.
+If you are installing natural stone surfaces or counters in your home, you require a quality sealant for protection against any oil and water based stains.
+A sealant product will also save time with easy cleaning and maintain the finish of your expensive stone.